Robert is Here for tropical fruit, mangos, and legendary milkshakes

 Savoring your Florida mango

-Choose Your Mangos Wisely
+Choose Your Florida Mango Wisely

 Depending on where you are in Florida, and whether you grow them in your backyard or in an orchard, the best Florida varieties to grow really depend on your personal preference.

-Pine Island Nursery located in Miami-Dade County, farms and specializes in mangos.
+Pine Island Nursery located in Miami-Dade County, farms, and specializes in mangos.
 Named “Pine Island Nursery” because of a stand of pine trees that the farm maintains, this place is a great resource for those who want to grow or just enjoy the tasty fruit.

 Miami’s Pine Island Nursery identifies a large variety of mangos on its website